perfsonar/docs/manage_ntp.rst

 .. note:: `www.pool.ntp.org <http://www.pool.ntp.org>`_ servers are not typically accurate enough for perfSONAR's requirements, and should be avoided.

+More details on NTP can be found at :doc:`ntp_overview`.

 .. _manage_ntp-access:

 Accessing the NTP Interface